Th0se/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple game to demonstrate Javascript
+A simple game to learn Javascript